 We also have external storage devices such as MMC and SD Cards.

 Now that you’re briefed with different kinds of storage devices, it’s time to reveal the truth behind the file deletion process.
 When we delete our files, we can just look for it in the Recycle Bin or Trash folder to restore it for future use.
 But what if you removed a file from the Recycle Bin?
-Where do this deleted file go?
+Does that completely delete files?
+Where does this deleted file go?
+What happens to deleted files?
+Can you find recently deleted files?

 When you press the delete button, you expect the file to be instantly non-existent.
 In reality, pressing the delete button doesn’t destroy your file, it simply just become inaccessible to you.
 Scary?
 Yes.